Kiuwan logo

 Since almost every application and product uses open-source components on some level, SCA testing is always necessary.
 This is especially true before initial deployment.

-However, testers can also run SCA security tests during and after the process of building the application’s open-source components.
-With tools like Kiuwan SCA, teams can also run tests continuously after deployment to more easily release critical patches and identify dependencies in your application.
+However, testers can also run SCA security tests during and after building the application’s open-source components.
+With tools like Kiuwan SCA, teams can also run tests continuously after deployment to more easily release critical patches and identify dependencies in their applications.

 What Is SAST?